Clifton James: Career

 James again portrayed a Southern character when he played Sheriff Lester Crabb, a temporary one-off replacement for regular Sheriff Rosco P. Coltrane (James Best) in the second-season Dukes of Hazzard episode "Treasure of Hazzard" (1980).
 He appeared on 13 episodes of the sitcom Lewis & Clark in 1981–1982.
 Other television credits include the 1976 private-eye drama City of Angels and the miniseries Captains and the Kings (1976).
 He appeared in two episodes of The A-Team: as murderous prison warden Beale in the first-season episode "Pros and Cons" (1983) and as corrupt Sheriff Jake Dawson in the second season's "The White Ballot" (1983).
 In 1996, he played the role of Red Kilgreen on All My Children.
 James appeared in the 1979 pilot episode of Hart to Hart playing the part of a highway cop.
-James also played the train passenger Wilkes on the Gunsmoke episode "Snow Train" (1970).

 His other film roles include those of a wealthy Montana land baron whose cattle are being rustled in Rancho Deluxe (1975) and as the source who tips off a newspaperman to a potentially explosive story in The Bonfire of the Vanities (1990).
 James was featured a number of times by writer-director John Sayles, including Eight Men Out (1988), Lone Star (1996) and Sunshine State (2002).

 James' last known film appearance was in Raising Flagg (2006), although he had been cast in a starring role to appear in the feature film Old Soldiers, playing a true-to-life elderly veteran of World War II.
 Production on that film was halted in 2016.

-Personal life
+Personal life and death

 James married twice: to Donna Lea Beach from 1948 to 1950, with whom he had one child, and to Laurie Harper, from 1951 until her death in 2015, with whom he had five children.
 He resided in Gladstone, Oregon, and died from complications of diabetes on April 15, 2017, aged 96.